gtimelog/gtimelog/docs/formats.rst

 indicate real comments if you find you need them.

 All lines should be sorted by time.
-Currently GTimeLog won't complain if they're not, and it will sort them to compensate (but there are probably bugs lurking with the computation of ``earliest_timestamp``).
+Currently GTimeLog won't complain if they're not, and it will sort them to compensate.

 GTimeLog doesn't re-write the file, it only appends to it.